alexdobin/STAR/docs/STARsolo.md

 soloUMIdedup                1MM_All
-    string(s):              type of UMI deduplication (collapsing) algorithm 1MM_All             ... all UMIs with 1 mismatch distance to each other are collapsed (i.e. counted once)
+    string(s):              type of UMI deduplication (collapsing) algorithm 1MM_All                     ... all UMIs with 1 mismatch distance to each other are collapsed (i.e. counted once).
-                            1MM_Directional     ... follows the "directional" method from the UMI-tools by Smith, Heger and Sudbery (Genome Research 2017).
+                            1MM_Directional_UMItools    ... follows the "directional" method from the UMI-tools by Smith, Heger and Sudbery (Genome Research 2017).
+                            1MM_Directional             ... same as 1MM_Directional_UMItools, but with more stringent criteria for duplicate UMIs
-                            Exact               ... only exactly matching UMIs are collapsed NoDedup             ... no deduplication of UMIs, count all reads.
-Allowed for --soloType SmartSeq
+                            Exact                       ... only exactly matching UMIs are collapsed.
+                            NoDedup                     ... no deduplication of UMIs, count all reads.
+                            1MM_CR                      ...
+CellRanger2-4 algorithm for 1MM UMI collapsing.

 soloUMIfiltering            -
     string(s)               type of UMI filtering
-                            -               ... basic filtering: remove UMIs with N and homopolymers (similar to CellRanger 2.2.0)
+                            -               ... basic filtering: remove UMIs with N and homopolymers (similar to CellRanger 2.2.0).
+                            MultiGeneUMI    ... basic + remove lower-count UMIs that map to more than one gene.
-                            MultiGeneUMI    ... remove lower-count UMIs that map to more than one gene (introduced in CellRanger 3.x.x)
+                            MultiGeneUMI_CR ... basic + remove lower-count UMIs that map to more than one gene, matching CellRanger > 3.0.0 .
+                                                Only works with --soloUMIdedup 1MM_CR

 soloOutFileNames            Solo.out/          features.tsv barcodes.tsv        matrix.mtx
     string(s)               file names for STARsolo output: